-Cellini, just returned from the French king's court, obtained the commission directly from Cosimo I de' Medici, who didn't hesitate an instant to hire the most acclaimed artist of the moment.
+Above all, it is Benvenuto Cellini’s masterpiece, Perseus, that is most noticeable under the refined arcade.
+Cellini, just returned from the French king’s court, obtained the commission directly from Cosimo I, who didn’t hesitate an instant to hire the most acclaimed artist of the moment.

 The gigantic bronze statue, more than three meters high, shows Perseus balanced on one leg, offering the spectator the Medusa’s lopped-off head as a horrible trophy: the work gave a clear political message, a threat to all the enemies of the dynasty, announcing the end to the city’s republican aspirations.